jramkiss/jramkiss.github.io/_posts/drafts/_2021-04-04-what-is-data-science.md

 I think of a data scientist as someone who solves problems with data.
 If you've done this, congrats, you're a data scientist (not joking, but sort of joking).
 These problems could be anything, from "what is the effect of two 5 second ads versus one 10 second ad?" to "what are the most similar songs to this song?".

-"Good" data scientists take the time to understand the problem they are solving.
-This usually means answering general questions using the data, such as "how many users spend more than 1 hour per week on our site?"
+An experienced data scientist will take the time to understand the underlying problem they are solving.
+This usually means answering general questions using the data, such as "how many users spend more than 1 hour per week on our site?".
+This is where technical skills start to merge with softer problem solving skills.
+Answering these questions require a certain level of proficiency in Spark/SQL/data querying frameworks.
+The more familiar these frameworks are is the more brain power that can be spent on ansering pertenant questions as opposed to thinking about syntax.

+Following the answers to these questions is the brainstorming of potential solutions to the problem.
+Niche problems warrant niche skillsets.

 Unfortunately, using machine learning to solve data problems is glorified these days, which brings a host of problems.

-### Checklist of what not to do

-I've come across some questonable decisions made by data scientists over the years, and here are some of them.
-I'm guilty of nearly every single one of these!

-- **Machine learning first**: This is the token exmaple of "what not to do as a data scientist" and even though it's so well publicized it still happens.
-I guess combination of management wanting AI/ML solutions and some managers wanting better branding for their team is deadly?

-- **Jumping to complex models too quickly**: Imagine learning how to drive for the first time, but instead of going on a quiet country road in a small car you throw yourself on a highway in a truck.
-This just ins't the way.
-The time spent playing with simple models will give you a better idea of your data and the problem.
-Similar to how driving on a quiet road can help you focus on driving.